Ptorioo/sds-workflow/README.md

 - GNU Make 4.4

 ### Working directory :
-- /build (automatically generated during compilation)
+- root (the output will be in /build , which will be automatically generated during compilation)